-Fullarton Theatre is situated on Lochside Road, close to the park and loch.
-Converted from a former church, this is a professionally equipped, 200-seat theatre managed and staffed by volunteers.
+For culture lovers, the town boasts a fine library, a number of wonderful art galleries and the Fullarton theatre.
+Located on Lochside Road, close to the park and loch, converted from a former church, it is a professionally equipped 200-seat theatre that is managed and staffed by volunteers.
 It offers a packed programme of plays, concerts and regular recently-released film showings.
-There’s a nice little bar in which to enjoy pre-show and interval refreshments.
+With a bar in which to enjoy pre-show and interval refreshments.
 Youth and adult amateur dramatic groups use the theatre and it hosts the annual one-act play festival for all amateur drama groups in the area.
 The theatre is named in honour of the late Donald Fullarton whose vision and drive was responsible for the project taking shape. http://www.lochsidetheatre.co.uk

 Close by is the National Trust for Scotland owned Threave Gardens and for history lovers, Threave Castle.
 The region has lots of small towns and villages to explore, some of which are home to artists and writers while others offer visitors the chance to make (and eat) chocolate, indulge in made-on-the-premises ice cream or enjoy some star-gazing in our National Dark Sky Park.